StreakYC/live-set/README.md

 If the LiveSet is currently inactive, then this will trigger the `read` function passed to the constructor to be called.
-If the LiveSet is currently active, then this will trigger the `pullChanges` function returned by the constructor's `listen` function if present.
+If the LiveSet is currently active, then this will trigger the `getChangePullers` function returned by the constructor's `listen` function if present and then call each function returned by it.

 #### LiveSet::subscribe
 `LiveSet<T>::subscribe(observer): LiveSetSubscription`